This post may contain affiliate links. Read our disclosure here.

 The Circus Circus resort features its very own indoor theme park, the Adventuredome!
 With rides for all ages and levels of thrills, this 5-acre park has rollercoasters, bumper cars, mini golf, arcade games and lots more fun stuff.
 You can pay-per-ride, or purchase an all-day ride pass.

 I know there are a few Madame Tussauds located around the globe, however the Las Vegas version was the very first one to open!
-Open 365 days a year, here you can pose and interact with incredibly life-life wax figure celebrities and characters!
+Open 365 days a year, here you can pose and interact with incredibly life-like wax figure celebrities and characters!

 Marvel Avengers S.T.A.T.I.O.N.